Welcome

 This article has covered the following key knowledge points:

-• Bias is any motive, relationship, or predisposition to favor or disfavor a party.
+• Bias is any relationship, motive, or predisposition to favor or disfavor a party; interest is a direct personal stake in the outcome.

-• Bias or interest may be proved by cross-examination and, if denied, by extrinsic evidence.
+• Bias or interest may be proved through cross-examination and, if denied or minimized, by extrinsic evidence.

-• Bias and interest are distinct from impeachment by character, prior convictions, or prior inconsistent statements.
+• Bias and interest are distinct from impeachment by character for untruthfulness, prior convictions, prior inconsistent statements, and mere contradiction.

 Key Terms and Concepts